 For further information please see the CASA website

-The following are estimates of flight time required for each license.
-Frequency of flying, learning rate and commitment to study will determine the overall time it will take to obtain a license
+The following are estimates of flight time required for each licence.
+Frequency of flying, learning rate and commitment to study will determine the overall time it will take to obtain a licence

 • RPL will take a minimum of 25 Hrs flight time

 • PPL will take a minimum of 40 Hrs flight time

 • CPL will take a minimum of 200 Hrs flight time